Mumbai Madness: Music

 Christopher Willis, the series composer for Mickey Mouse was told by the production staff about their plan to set an episode in India before production began to allow him time to prepare for composition.
 Willis, who was previously a musicologist, extensively researched Bollywood-related music and its traditions, and inquired with another musician who had knowledge of Indian music to better understand obscure methods of how they are composed and played.
 Charenjeet, an Indian singer-songwriter, was brought in to help write music for "Mumbai Madness" as well as provide vocals for the songs.
 Instruments used for "Mumbai Madness" include a sitar, a bansuri, and a shehnai.
 Willis considers the episode to be his "most labor-intensive" out of all the Mickey Mouse episodes.

 The episode's entire score has since been released on SoundCloud by Willis on November 21, 2019.

 Release

 "Mumbai Madness" originally aired on the Disney Channel in the United States on September 26, 2014.
 The following day, the episode was released on YouTube by the official Mickey Mouse YouTube account.
-As of July 2020, the episode has garnered 37 million views on the streaming platform.
+As of June 2023, the episode has garnered almost 50 million views on the streaming platform.